KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [mmm-cta by jhwelch](https://github.com/jhwelch/mmm-cta)

+1. Repository name and main js file name is not the same.
-1. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
+2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
-2. Typo: Found `Magic Mirror` in file `MMM-CTA.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-CTA.js`: Replace it with `MagicMirror²`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.

 ### [mmm-dropbox by michael5r](https://github.com/michael5r/mmm-dropbox)